Retract a claim of copyright infringement

 - The complete and specific URL of the video in question (like: www.youtube.com/watch?v=xxxxxxxxx)

 - An electronic signature (typing your full legal name will do)

-Please submit your retraction to firstname.lastname@example.org from the same email address that was used to submit your original claim of infringement.
-If the email address is different, we may be unable to process your retraction.
+Submit your retraction to email@example.com from the same email address that was used to submit your original claim of infringement.
+If the email address is different, we may not be able to process your retraction.

-Please note that we will only process retractions that are sent from the same email address or domain that submitted the original claim of copyright infringement.
+Note that we can only process retractions that are sent from the same email address or domain that submitted the original claim of copyright infringement.